RishiShah99/Cifar-10/README.md

-# Cifar-10
+# CIFAR-10
-Machine Learning Model for the CIFAR-10 dataset
+Machine Learning Model for the CIFAR-10 dataset with custom data augmentation